(click pictures to enlarge)

 The Intercoastal Waterway Bridge headed southbound.
 That is the Sabine River Channel on the left.
 A better view from the bridge is in a later picture as I was headed northbound.

 One of the few "fishing spots" alongside the road that was not occupied.
-The water was most calm as if it was between tides.
+The water was very calm as if it was between tides.
 Very little wind was blowing and the fog hung around until late morning.

 This monument surprised me because I had never heard of the Battle of Sabine Pass.
 It honors a man named Dick Dowling and his 42 Irish soldiers.
 They were on the southern side of the Civil War or as some people in the south call it, The War for Southern Independence.
-Dowling owned several saloons in Houston before joined the southern effort.
+Dowling owned several saloons in Houston before joining the southern effort.
 His main duty was to defend Sabine Pass from invasion by the Union.
 He set up his artillery pieces behind some earthen berms and "zero'ed" his cannon in to spot in the river which he marked with some stakes.
 The invasion came in 1863 when the union planned to invade and conquer parts of both Texas and Louisiana by sending a force of 4 gunboats and troop barges carrying 5,000 men.
 Dowling and his 42 men fired their cannons with deadly accuracy and sank 2 gunboats, captured 350 men and lots of supplies.
 The remainder of the union boats and troops "skedaddled".
 Dowling and his men were raised up as hero and given medals by the women of Houston.
 The medals were made by using Mexican gold coins which they rubbed on stones until it was smooth.
 It was an interesting find.

 I thought this was an interesting high school building.
 It is in the shape of a lighthouse and home of the Sabine Pass Sharks. :)